LessLawn.com... when lawn isn't your ideal landscape

 A grove is a cluster of several individual trees of the same kind.
 It makes a good landmark, and hence adds interest, because most of the woodland will likely be a mix of different tree species.
 It can also highlight the subtle beauty of a particular species by multiplying the visual impact of one tree's flowers, fruit, or fall color.
 If you've ever seen a grove of sugar maples in autumn or a springtime slope blanketed in flowering cherries, you know what I mean.

-A series of slightly overlapping groves in asymmetric shapes could provide the basis for an entire woodland.
+A series of slightly overlapping groves in asymmetric shapes, each of a different species of tree, could provide the basis for an entire woodland.
 This design pattern would make it easier to site trees properly in the landscape and would look natural for many trees that tend to grow in clusters.
 Plant as you would drifts of perennials or bulbs, with individual trees closer together in the center of the drift and trailing off toward its edges.

-For more design ideas using clearings, tree circles, and groves, check out Julie Messervy's book The Inward Garden.
+For more design ideas using clearings, tree circles, and groves, check out Julie Messervy's The Inward Garden: Creating a Place of Beauty and Meaning .

 Feature #5: A Natural Water Feature